 Targeted Assistance Visits will be scheduled for EPPs whose programs do not meet requirements upon submission of the Addendum and/or upon EPP request.
 The MDE will establish a team of state approved reviewers to work directly with the EPP to assist with remediating areas of deficiency.
 The assistance team members shall be comprised of members with specific expertise in the area of need.
 A targeted assistance visit may be required for EPPs with programs not meeting state requirements and were recommended as needing further development.
+The MDE shall establish a team of state approved reviewers to work directly with the EPP to assist with remediating areas sistence visit may be required for EPPs with programs not meeting state requirements and were recommended as needing further development.
 The MDE shall establish a team of state approved reviewers to work directly with the EPP to assist with remediating areas of deficiency.
-The assistance team members shall be comprised of members with specific expertise in the area(s) of need.
+The assistance team members shall be comprised of members with specific expertise with specific expertise in the area(s) of need.